Dogs In The Parks

 - Clean up after your dog.

-Clean-up bag dispensers are located at Bear Creek Nature Park near the Snell Road parking lot and at the Township Hall trailhead.
+Clean-up bag dispensers are located at multiple trailheads throughout the parks.
 Dog excrement is both unpleasant and can spread disease to humans and wildlife.
 The Oakland Township Parks and Recreation Ordinance 38A-1, Article III, Section 02.12, states that,

 “All persons walking or exercising pets in a park are required to clean up all debris resulting from the pets.
 Pets must be on a leash not exceeding six (6) feet in length and under control at all times.”